WK League: Early years of the WK League (2009–2012)

 In 2013, the WK League drew the attention of local and international media following claims by six clubs that Seoul WFC striker Park Eun-sun was in fact a man.
 It was reported that coaches from six teams threatened to boycott the 2014 league unless Park took a gender verification test.
 Seoul WFC accused their rivals of violating Park's human rights and demanded an apology.
 Park also received support from an online petition as well as Democratic Party politician Jun Byung-hun, who called for an investigation by the National Human Rights Commission.
 The six coaches involved claimed that the controversy was a private joke that had been leaked and blown out of proportion.
 Lee Sung-gyun of Suwon FMC and Yoo Dong-gwan of Goyang Daekyo resigned in the aftermath of the row.
 In February 2014, the National Human Rights Commission advised the Korea Football Association (KFA) to punish the coaches, but neither the KFA nor the league itself handed down any punishment and as a result, Park eventually left Seoul to join FC Rossiyanka.

+Incheon dominance (2013–2023)

-In 2015, the league began a home-and-away system for the first time, allowing teams to establish stronger connections with regional governments and fanbases.
+The 2013 season also saw Incheon Hyundai Steel Red Angels win their first WK League title, having finished as runners-up every year from 2009 to 2012.
+The club went on to win eleven consecutive titles.
+During this period of Incheon dominance, in 2015, the league began a home-and-away system for the first time, allowing teams to establish stronger connections with regional governments and fanbases.
 Gyeongju KHNP WFC joined the league in the 2017 season, bringing the total number of teams back to eight.
+At the end of the season, Icheon Daekyo ceased operations but was replaced in the WK League by new team Changnyeong WFC.

+Recent years (2024–present)

+The Red Angels' run of WK League success came to an end in 2024, when the club finished in fourth place, outside of the playoff places for the first time in the history of the league.
+Despite finishing second in the regular league, Suwon beat Hwacheon KSPO on aggregate in the championship final to lift the trophy for the second time, and the first time since the club merged with the Suwon FC men's team and rebranded as Suwon FC Women in 2022.
+KSPO won their first title the following year, beating underdogs Seoul City in the championship final to become the first team in the history of South Korean women's football to complete a domestic treble.

+Ahead of the 2026 season, Changnyeong WFC moved to Gangjin County in South Jeolla Province and rebranded as Gangjin Swans WFC, becoming the region's first WK League side.